feznyng/Routine/README.md

 Mobile notifications and background sync requests are sent through Firebase Cloud Messaging (FCM).
 If you don't have a Firebase project, you can duplicate and rename the firebase_options.example.dart file to firebase_options.dart for local development.

 ### Browser Extension
 Routine performs site blocking on desktop through a browser extension (`./browser/extension`).
 Communication with the extension is performed via TCP socket using a [native messaging host (NMH)](https://developer.chrome.com/docs/extensions/develop/concepts/native-messaging) (`./browser/native`).
-This requires a working Dart toolchain which you likely already have thanks to the Flutter setup.
+This requires a working Dart toolchain which you should have from the Flutter setup.